nilesc/Long-Structured-Debate-Generation-and-Evaluation/README.md

 ### Run Scraper

 First, crawl kialo, downloading all debates through their export feature.
 This will take up to an hour.
+This will download all available debates onto your system to use as a training corpus.

     cd scraper/
     python download_debates.py